AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 #### Managing Cache with Cloud Manager variables {#cache-cloud-manager-variables}

-Variables can be defined with Cloud Manager to define the required values.
+Cloud Manager Environment Variables can be defined with [Cloud Manager Plugin for the Adobe I/O CLI](https://github.com/adobe/aio-cli-plugin-cloudmanager/blob/main/README.md) to define the required values.

 An example of defining such variables: